Project Name

 The newly implemented architecture delivered immediate and measurable benefits:

-- Enhanced Data Security: All stored objects are now encrypted by default, significantly reducing the risk of data exposure.
+- Enhanced Data Security: All stored objects are now protected by MinIO server-side encryption by default, significantly reducing the risk of data exposure.

-- Regulatory Compliance: The setup aligns with GDPR, PCI-DSS, and HIPAA mandates for encrypted storage.
+- Regulatory Compliance: The setup aligns with GDPR, PCI-DSS, and HIPAA mandates for compliant encrypted object storage in financial services environments.

-- Centralized Key Management: Encryption keys are securely stored and managed in HashiCorp Vault, minimizing the risk of exposure, unauthorized access, or loss.
+- Centralized Key Management: Encryption keys are securely stored and managed in HashiCorp Vault's centralized key management system, minimizing the risk of exposure, unauthorized access, or loss.

 - Minimal Performance Overhead: The encryption workflow is optimized for efficiency, ensuring secure data access with negligible impact on latency or performance.